macroeyes/heroku-buildpack-python/Readme.md

     $ heroku config:add BUILDPACK_URL=git://github.com/heroku/heroku-buildpack-python.git

-The buildpack will detect your app as Python if it has the file `requirements.txt` in the root.
+The buildpack will detect your app as Python if it has the file `requirements.txt` or `conda-requirements.txt` in the root.

-It will use Pip to install your dependencies, vendoring a copy of the Python runtime into your slug.
+Pip and Conda will be used to install your python and anaconda dependencies (respectively), vendoring a copy of the Python runtime into your slug.

 Specify a Runtime
 -----------------